laminas/laminas-filter/docs/book/v2/standard-filters.md

 All options can be set at initiation or by using a related method.
 For example, the related methods for `level` are `getLevel()` and `setLevel()`.
 You can also use the `setOptions()` method which accepts an array of all options.

-### Lzf Adapter

-CAUTION: **Deprecated**
-This adapter is deprecated since version 2.28.0. and will be removed with version 3.0.0.
-Consider an alternative compression format such as `gz` or `bz2`.

-The Lzf Adapter can compress and decompress:

-- Strings

-> ### Lzf supports only Strings
->
-> The Lzf adapter can not handle files and directories.

-This adapter makes use of PHP's Lzf extension.

-There are no options available to customize this adapter.

-### Rar Adapter

-CAUTION: **Deprecated**
-This adapter is deprecated since version 2.28.0. and will be removed with version 3.0.0.
-Consider an alternative compression format such as `gz` or `bz2`.

-The Rar Adapter can compress and decompress:

-- Files
-- Directories

-> ### Rar does not support Strings
->
-> The Rar Adapter can not handle strings.

-This adapter makes use of PHP's Rar extension.

-> ### Rar Compression not supported
->
-> Due to restrictions with the Rar compression format, there is no compression
-> available for free.
-When you want to compress files into a new Rar archive,
-> you must provide a callback to the adapter that can invoke a Rar compression
-> program.

-To customize compression, this adapter supports the following options:

-- `archive`: This parameter sets the archive file which should be used or created.
-- `callback`: A callback which provides compression support to this adapter.
-- `password`: The password which has to be used for decompression.
-- `target`: The target where the decompressed files will be written to.

-All options can be set at instantiation or by using a related method.
-For example, the related methods for `target` are `getTarget()` and `setTarget()`.
-You can also use the `setOptions()` method which accepts an array of all options.

 ### Tar Adapter